 Adding text to images is a fairly simple process to begin with that is made even easier with Preview, the basic image viewing app that is bundled on all Macs.
-Most people don’t think of Preview when they think of making adjustments and edits to pictures like this, but it works just fine, and because Preview has shipped with every version of OS X from the dawn of time, you’ll never have to download a third party app to just place some words onto a photo.
+Most people don’t think of Preview when they think of making adjustments and edits to pictures like this, but it works just fine, and because Preview has shipped with every version of Mac OS X from the dawn of time, you’ll never have to download a third party app to just place some words onto a photo.

-How to Add Text to Photos with Preview’s Text Tool
+How to Add Text to Photos with Preview Text Tool on Mac

 - Open the photo to add text to into Preview app

 - Click the little toolbox icon button, which is the “Show Edit Toolbar” button in the toolbar*, then choose the “Text Tool” button

 - Click with the text tool onto the section of photo where to add the text, then type out the words you want to add